Last Updated on May 27, 2021 by Lori Geurin

 I couldn’t find a whole lot of research on the long-term effects of OMAD, but I did notice a couple of things worth sharing.
 On a positive note, one study found that type 2 diabetes patients saw improved blood sugar counts after trying OMAD.
 (1)

-Another study compared two groups of people.
+Another study compared two groups of normal-weight people over a 6-month period.
 One group ate one meal a day and the other ate three.
-The research found that the people in the one meal a day group had worsening blood pressure and cholesterol readings.
+The research found that the people in the one meal a day group lost body fat even though they maintained their weight.
+They also experienced an increase in blood pressure and total, LDL, and HDL cholesterol.
 (2)

 I have seen some awesome OMAD health benefits for myself and my husband when it’s used less frequently.
 (And it sure is nice to have fewer dishes to clean up.)
 It has obviously helped so many people lose weight, lower their insulin levels, and upgrade their overall wellness.